 - No backyard?
 No problem!
 Learn the basics of composting with worms, or vermicomposting, ideal for indoor spaces.
 Also check-out this fun how-to video featuring Office of Sustainability Director, Dr. Shana Weber

 The University’s food scraps composting program consists of:

-- Organics Diversion – the University contracts with this organics recycler to pick-up food scraps and (otherwise unrecoverable/unable to be donated) leftover food from the residential dining halls to be composted or used as animal feed on NJ farms
+- Organics Diversion – the University contracts with this organics recycler to pick-up food scraps and (otherwise unrecoverable/unable to be donated) leftover food from the residential dining halls and sends them to an anaerobic digestion facility down the road in Trenton, NJ